cyberbotics/webots-doc/guide/programming.md

 To get the position of a robot in the robot's controller code: add a [GPS](../reference/gps.md) node to the robot, then use the `wb_robot_get_device`, `wb_gps_enable` and `wb_gps_get_values` functions.
 Note that the [GPS](../reference/gps.md)'s resolution field must be 0 (the default), otherwise the results will be noisy.
-You will find more info about the [GPS](../reference/gps.md) node and functions in the [Reference Manual](../reference/index.md).
+You will find more info about the [GPS](../reference/gps.md) node and functions in the [Reference Manual](../reference/gps.md).
 Note that the [GPS](../reference/gps.md) can also be placed on a robot's part (arm, foot, etc.) to get the world/global coordinates of that particular part.

 #### Get Position in Supervisor Code:

 1. To get the 3D position of any [Transform](../reference/transform.md) (or derived) node in the [Supervisor](../reference/supervisor.md) code: you can use the `wb_supervisor_node_get_position` function.
-Please check this function's description in the `Reference Manual`.
+Please check this function's description in the [Reference Manual](../reference/supervisor.md).
 2. To get the 3D position of any [Transform](../reference/transform.md) (or derived) node placed at the root of the Scene Tree (the nodes visible when the Scene Tree is completely collapsed), you can use the `wb_supervisor_field_get_sf_vec3f` function.
 Here is an [example](supervisor-programming.md#tracking-the-position-of-robots).